leonsongmtl/leonsongmtl/README.md

 # 💫 About Me:
 I'm a software developer with experience in iOS development and currently focused on frontend development using Angular.
 I’m passionate about building user-friendly, responsive applications.
 When I'm not coding, you can find me cycling or paddling with my dragon boat team.
-I'm currently working at Intact, where I continue to grow my skills and contribute to innovative projects.
+I'm currently interning at Intact, where I continue to grow my skills in frontend development and contribute to innovative projects.

 ## 🌐 Socials: